Hillside Construction

 Retaining Walls

 Retaining walls on hillside sites serve a different function than decorative landscape walls on flat lots.
+For a standalone guide covering wall types, drainage, construction methods, and repair, see Retaining Walls Los Angeles.
 They're structural elements resisting thousands of pounds of lateral earth pressure, often supporting slopes that carry streets, utilities, or neighboring structures above them.
-The design, construction, and long-term performance of retaining walls is one of the most consequential decisions on any hillside project - and one of the most common sources of failure when done incorrectly.
+The design, construction, and long-term performance of retaining walls is one of the most consequential decisions on any hillside project and one of the most common sources of failure when done incorrectly.

 Types of Retaining Walls